 So, instead of looking at the numbers and deciding you need to live where you don’t really want to, identify the retirement lifestyle that you want and find a place that can provide that lifestyle.
 For just a while, don’t worry about the money part.
 We’ve got some ideas to toss out to you below that can help with that.
 Let’s first get you living where and how you want in retirement.

-Lets’ have you do a ‘dream splat’.
 What’s a dream splat?
-It’s a brainstorm session about your dreams and goals.
+It’s a brainstorming session about your dreams and goals.
 In this case, what does retirement look like for you?
 Where do you live?
 The town, the street, the home.
 Is it on a beach, a golf course, near the mountains or in the mountains?
 What is the surrounding area like?
 Is it a city or in the country?
 Is it a beach town, a mountain town, a farm town?
 What are your hobbies and activities?
 What will you do to stimulate your mind?
 Will you do volunteer work, write a blog, take online courses, or attend a local community college?
 Would you like to grow orchards, make crafts, do woodworking, or blow glass?
-Are you hiker, biker, kayaker or swimmer?
+Are you hiker, biker, kayaker, or swimmer?

 All of it.
 Write it down.
 As you go through this process what will happen is that you will envision the type of town or city and come up with areas that will most likely have this type of town.
 Go through this exercise and at least narrow it down to some areas.
 Maybe even have some fun and get on the internet and locate some towns.
 Use Google Maps to see what’s around the town.
 Read a little about it and what there is to do there.